Are you a lazy Christmas decorator, like me? Do you leave your lights hanging up way past Christmas?

 This is a nice craft project to make with kids.
 You can trace their hands to determine the size of the mittens…my 13 year old daughters hands are the same size as mine.
 With the addition of a red cross stitch design, this wreath is a simple, festive holiday wreath…that you can leave hanging all holiday season and winter long.

-Holiday Mitten Wreath
+Make a Winter Mitten Wreath

 1 sheet of white bristol board